hfwang132/hfwang132.github.io/content/posts/Post_20251102_高精度时间测量-TDC-Time-Tagger-原理和结构分析/index.en.md

-Aren't they exactly the same?
+Are they exactly the same?

 > The only difference is that CI can be overridden by CYINIT.
-When CYINIT is 1, the output is 1; when CYINIT is 0, the output is CI.
+When CYINIT is 1, it outputs 1; when CYINIT is 0, it outputs CI.
 This is merely for programming convenience.
 >
-> For example, when performing subtraction, the logical expression is \(\text{O} = \text{A} + \sim\text{B} + 1\), where \(\sim\) denotes bit-wise NOT.
-Therefore, for subtraction, it is only necessary to set CYINIT of the lowest-order CARRY4 to 1.
+> For example, when calculating subtraction, the logical expression is \(\text{O} = \text{A} + \sim\text{B} + 1\), where \(\sim\) denotes bit-wise NOT.
+Therefore, when performing subtraction, it is only necessary to set CYINIT of the CARRY4 at the least significant bit to 1.

-### 3.3 Using CARRY4 as a High-Precision Delay Line
+### 3.3 CARRY4 as a High-Precision Delay Line

-The previous two sections introduced the primary function of CARRY4—performing addition.
-Now let us introduce its function in a TDC: a picosecond-level delay line.
+In the previous two sections, we introduced the primary function of CARRY4—performing addition.
+Now, let us introduce its role in a TDC—a picosecond-level delay line.

-CARRY4 contains a relatively long critical path:
+There is a relatively long critical path in CARRY4:

 \[\text{CI} \rightarrow \text{CO}[0] \rightarrow \text{CO}[1] \rightarrow \text{CO}[2] \rightarrow \text{CO}[3] \]

-Every combinational logic gate requires picosecond-level time to compute.
-Specifically, along the path above, each arrow takes from several picoseconds to several tens of picoseconds.
+The computation of any combinational logic gate requires picosecond-level time.
+Specifically, in the path above, each arrow takes from a few picoseconds to several tens of picoseconds.

-If we connect multiple CARRY4 units end to end, we obtain a very long delay line, with picosecond-level delay resolution:
+If we connect multiple CARRY4 units end to end, we obtain a very long delay line with picosecond-level delay resolution:

 \[\text{CI} \rightarrow \text{CO}[0] \rightarrow \text{CO}[1] \rightarrow \text{CO}[2] \rightarrow \cdots \rightarrow \text{CO}[N-1]\]

-As can be seen from the logical expression \(\text{CO}[n]= \text{S}[n]\,?\, \text{CO}[n-1] : \text{DI}[n] \), as long as we set all \(\text{S}[n]\) to high level, the carry signal can propagate along this chain.
-The level of \(\text{DI}[n]\) does not matter and does not affect propagation of the carry signal.
+As can be seen from logical expression \(\text{CO}[n]= \text{S}[n]\,?\, \text{CO}[n-1] : \text{DI}[n] \), as long as we set all \(\text{S}[n]\) to logic high, the carry signal can propagate along this chain.
+The logic level of \(\text{DI}[n]\) does not matter and does not affect propagation of the carry signal.

-This actually simulates the process of carry propagation when humans perform addition: imagine calculating \(1111_2 + 0001_2 = 10000_2\).
-We first calculate the least significant digit \(1+1=10\) and find that it generates a carry, so we carry it to the next digit.
-This causes the next digit to generate another carry, and so on.
-The computer takes several to several tens of picoseconds to calculate each such carry.
+This actually simulates how humans propagate carries when performing addition: imagine calculating \(1111_2 + 0001_2 = 10000_2\).
+We first calculate the least significant digit \(1+1=10\) and find that it generates a carry, so we record it in the next digit.
+This causes the next digit to generate a carry as well, and so on.
+The time required for a computer to calculate each of these carries is from a few to several tens of picoseconds.

-As shown below, if we connect the input pulse (trigger signal) to \(\text{CI}\) and record \(\text{CO}[N-1:0]\) at the next clock rising edge, we can determine the time interval \(\tau\) in the figure.
-Thus, the arrival time of the input pulse can be determined with picosecond precision.
+As shown below, we connect the input pulse (trigger signal) to \(\text{CI}\) and record \(\text{CO}[N-1:0]\) at the rising edge of the next clock cycle, allowing us to determine the time interval \(\tau\) shown in the figure.
+This makes it possible to determine the arrival time of the input pulse with picosecond precision.

 {{< figure src="images/v2-b7668dd3655a7d6c0414ebf92eb6a7ec_r.png" >}}

 TDC timing diagram.
-Image source: author
+Image source: created by the author

-Some readers have probably spotted the issue: according to this operating principle, if two pulses arrive within one clock cycle, wouldn't only one of them (for example, the first) be recorded?
-That's right.
-This is why TDCs / Time Taggers also have dead time, typically several to more than ten nanoseconds, determined by the FPGA clock frequency.
+Some readers have probably spotted the issue: according to this operating principle, if two pulses arrive within one clock period, would it not be possible to record only one of them (for example, the first one)?
+That is correct.
+This is why TDCs / Time Taggers also have dead time, typically from several to more than ten nanoseconds, determined by the FPGA clock frequency.

-> Of course, if a dedicated ASIC can be designed with a custom delay line, the result will certainly be better than with an FPGA.
-After all, CARRY4 / CARRY8 in FPGAs were not originally designed for use as delay lines.
+> Of course, if a dedicated ASIC can be designed with a custom delay line, its performance will certainly be better than that of an FPGA.
+After all, CARRY4 / CARRY8 in FPGAs were not originally intended to serve as delay lines.

 ## 4. Summary

-This article introduced the structure and operating principles of FPGA-based TDCs (Time-to-Digital Converters) / Time Taggers.
-Among these, the high-precision delay line constructed using CARRY4/CARRY8 forms a key part of the FPGA hardware design.
+This article introduced the architecture and operating principles of FPGA-based TDCs (Time-to-Digital Converters) / Time Taggers.
+Among these, the high-precision delay lines constructed using CARRY4/CARRY8 form a key part of the FPGA hardware design.

 ## References